Arati Prabhakar

 Arati Prabhakar (born February 2, 1959) is an American engineer and public official.
-From October 3, 2022 to January 20, 2025, she served as the 12th director of the White House Office of Science and Technology Policy and the Science and Technology Advisor to the President, which is called Science Advisor to the President. in other administrations.
-She also served in the President's cabinet.
+From October 3, 2022 to January 20, 2025, she served as the 12th director of the White House Office of Science and Technology Policy ("OSTP") (aka the Science Advisor to the President in other administrations).
+Via her service as OSTP Director, she also served in the President's cabinet.

 From 1993 to 1997, Prabhakar served as the 10th Director of the National Institute of Standards and Technology (NIST), the first woman to hold the position.
 Prabhakar served as 20th Director of DARPA (United States Defense Advanced Research Projects Agency) from 2012 to 2017.
 In 2019, she founded and became CEO of Actuate, a data-focused nonprofit organization.

 Early life and education

 Prabhakar's family immigrated to the United States from New Delhi, India, when she was three; her mother was seeking an advanced degree in social work in Chicago.
 Prabhakar grew up in Lubbock, Texas, from age ten.
 Her mother encouraged her to pursue a doctorate from a very early age.

 In 1979, she obtained a B.S. degree in electrical engineering from Texas Tech University in Lubbock, Texas.
 She earned an M.S. degree in electrical engineering in 1980 and a Ph.D. in applied physics in 1984, both from the California Institute of Technology.
 She was the first woman to earn a PhD in applied physics from Caltech.